-It’s a fact NBA players are in more spotlight these days then the players were before and the major reason for that is the accessibility of social media and almost instant coverage.
+It's a fact NBA players are in more spotlight these days then the players were before and the major reason for that is the accessibility of social media and almost instant coverage.
 Because of these reasons everything they say is under a big microscope and people interpret those things in many different ways.

 Recently Stephen Curry said he doesn't believe the civilisation landed on the moon which resulted in a lot of controversy and even mean comments from other people.
 Curry would afterward apology for the things he said stating he was only joking.

 Kyrie Irving is another star player who made a couple of statements that didn't sit really well with the public so in a recent interview at the Celtics practice said the following: